-Earned value refers to a value assigned to work, which can be stated in hours and/or dollars.
+Earned value refers to a value assigned to work, which can be stated in hours and/or dollars (or your local currency).
 Earned value management (EVM), on the other hand, is a tool used to measure and predict project performance by comparing planned versus actual earned value.
-Because EVM can be used to track cost and schedule, it is quite useful for forecasting future projects.
-Earned value management provides stakeholders with additional insight into a project's status since it compares actual time and money spent versus the planned hours and budget.
-Historically, earned value and EVM were first developed and used in the 1960s by the US Department of Defense to track its various programs including NASA.
+Because EVM can track costs and schedules, it is quite useful for forecasting future projects.
+Earned value management provides stakeholders with additional insight into a project's status, as it compares actual time and money spent versus the planned hours and budget.
+Earned value and EVM were first developed and used in the 1960s by the US Department of Defense to track its various programs including NASA.

 - The 4th Phase of Project Management: Interview with Peter Taylor (Video)

 - 3 Ways to Create Your Project Manager Calendar

 - 8 Project Management Infographics You Have to See